nexusformat/definitions/manual/source/datarules.rst

-NeXus stores :index:`multi-dimensional <dimension; storage order>` arrays of physical values in C language storage order, where the last dimension is the fastest varying.
+NeXus stores :index:`multi-dimensional <dimension; storage order>` arrays of physical values in C language storage order, where the first dimension has the :index:`slowest varying <dimension; slowest varying>` index when iterating through the array in storage order, and the last dimension is the :index:`fastest varying <dimension; fastest varying>`.
 This is the rule.
 *Good reasons are required to deviate from this rule.*

+Where the array contains data from a detector, the array dimensions may correspond to physical directions or axes.
+The slowest, slow, fast, fastest qualifiers can then apply to these axes too.

 It is possible to store data in storage orders other than C language order.